course-dprep/IMDB_GenreDynamics_Team1/README.md

 # How do consumers preferences change over time?

 ## Introduction
 We are interested in the way the consumer preferences change over time.
 We are planning to research this phenomenon through different variables.
-Our dependent variable is going to be the viewers rating, and our explanotory variables are going to be:
+Our dependent variable is going to be the viewers rating, and our explanatory variables are going to be:
 ```
 Genre			(Dummy)
 Series vs. Movies 	(Dummy)